KorowkaMu/linear-notion-project-updates-sync/README.md

 ## Overview

 This project syncs Linear Project Updates to Notion pages using webhooks.
-When a project update is created in Linear, it automatically creates or updates a daily Notion document with the format: `{{team}}.
-Update @.{{YYYY-MM-DD}}`.
-Each update is added as a separate block with the project name as a heading.
+When a project update is created in Linear, it automatically creates or updates a a record in the "All project updates" db in Notion.
+There is also a scheduler that runs every 2 hours Friday - Monday, fetchesh all the updates for the week from "All project updates" db, assembles them into a single "Project Updates" doc and post to Company Updates Database.

 ## Setup